illiasaveliev/image-viewer/docs/part4/part.md

 4. Press **Attach** policy

 5. Try to label new images.
-    - Open the Image Viewer web application and upload new image.
+    - Open the **Image Viewer** web site and upload new image.
     - Find new image in the table and examine created tags for it.
+It may take some time so use a **Refresh** button to update table

 **Congrats!** You have completed the workshop!
 Do not forget to remove created resources.
 Follow instructions from the [Part 5 – Clean-up resources](../part5/part.md) section.